Jlobblet/Fugit/README.md

 ## Installation

 Fugit is available on NuGet at [https://www.nuget.org/packages/Fugit/](https://www.nuget.org/packages/Fugit/).
+Fugit.NodaTime is available on NuGet at [https://www.nuget.org/packages/Fugit.NodaTime/](https://www.nuget.org/packages/Fugit/).

 ## Documentation

 Proper documentation is in progress!
 In the meantime, most of the code is documented and fairly straightforward.

+## Differences between Fugit and Fugit.NodaTime

+While I have strived my best to make the two libraries as similar as possible, there are a few differences:

+- Some Fugit.NodaTime constructors use `int64`, whereas all Fugit constructors use `int`
+- Fugit.NodaTime allows dependency injection on functions that rely on the current time, Fugit does not.

 ## Contributing